Pre-K taught by Giselle Mordoch

 6th and 7th taught by Melissa Rappaport and Pete Zeman

 Hi, I’m Melissa Rappaport!
 My 27 years of experience as a teacher and school guidance counselor have given me a skill set that allows me to build strong student-teacher connections in the classroom.
 A secure and trusting relationship is at the heart of a safe and healthy learning environment.
 Students come to my class and like to be here—they are more engaged in learning, they retain more of what they learn, and their creativity is unleashed.
-I bring with me three young boys of my own that will be attending JCS.
 I’m very excited for this opportunity and look forward to getting to know you and your child soon.
 I will be co-teaching with Pete Zeman.

 Hi!
 I’m Pete Zeman.
 I have been teaching at JCS for the past 5 years.
 My wife Bev and I, along with our son Ben, who is a former JCS student, have been long time members of JCS.
 I will be teaching in the 6th and 7th grade this year and will be in the classroom about once a month.
 I look forward to another fun and engaging year with your children.